oandaemmanuel95-debug/kulture-brew/README.md

-Kuture Roast Co. — Sip the Culture, Taste the Roast
+Kuture Roast Co. —Cultured Roasts.
+Crafted Moments.
-At Kuture Roast Co., every bean tells a story.
-We craft small-batch, ethically sourced coffee that awakens your senses and fuels your day.
-Bold flavors, smooth roasts, and a touch of culture — made for coffee lovers who crave freshness, quality, and experience in every cup.
+At Kuture Roast Co., we believe every cup of coffee should be an experience.
+From ethically sourced beans to small-batch roasting, each roast is crafted with care to deliver bold flavors and smooth finishes.
+More than just coffee, we create moments — whether it’s a morning boost, an afternoon pick-me-up, or a quiet pause in your day.
+Sip the culture, taste the craftsmanship, and savor every moment with Kuture Roast Co.